jimmypvu/Selenium-Automation-Framework/README.md

 to run tests on all browsers at once add "-Dallbrowsers=true" flag to gradle command

-# if managing browser / config through system properties, add "-Dbrowser={browser}" to the gradle script, otherwise manage in the config properties file
+# if managing browser / config through system properties, add "-Dbrowser={browser}" flag to the gradle command, otherwise manage in the config properties file
 where {browser} is one of [chrome, firefox, edge, grid-chrome, grid-firefox, grid-edge, lt-cloud] to designate browser when running tests via terminal.
-If no browser is designated it will default to Chrome
+If no browser is designated in the config file or gradle flag it will default to Chrome

 Can also run crossbrowser tests in parallel rather than test methods in parallel with ParallelCrossbrowser.xml configuration by passing {"browser"} parameters to @BeforeMethod BaseTest.launchBrowser(), remember to modify setDriver() method in launchBrowser() to allow crossbrowser tests to run in parallel